DamilolaAhmadu/Movie-Recommendation/README.md

 ![test](Snips/M_4.JPG)

-The sample movie recommendation based on Collaborative Filtering is as follows:
+The sample movie recommendations based on Collaborative Filtering is as follows:

 ![test](Snips/M_5.JPG)